open-socialism/open-socialism-site/assess-dc/metrics/corruption.md

 ## Non-systemic corruption

-DC is pretty good with non systemic corruption as generally the political system is open enough that it is pretty difficult to pull off.
+DC is pretty good with non-systemic corruption as generally the political system is open enough that it is pretty difficult to pull off.
 Most non-systemic corruption is from companies who are not open to the public and lie or misrepresent the nature of their products.
 Most recently [the Volkswagen emissions scandal](https://en.wikipedia.org/wiki/Volkswagen_emissions_scandal){:target="_blank"}

 ## The Result